jordansissel/batcave/README.md

 as my projects.
 Dotfiles, packages, etc. I'm tired of setting this shit up or scripting it sideways every few months.

+This project may end up looking a lot like an IDE plus some config management.

 ## Example

 Maybe, for example, I'm writing an HTTP library in Ruby, and I want to: